guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ### Abstract

-We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem that allow human to teach ChatGPT to refresh its knowledge.
-The core idea of our method is: Correcting/Teaching the ChatGPT knowledge equals editing the related data in the whole fine-tune train-dataset of ChatGPT.
+We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem that allow human to teach ChatGPT to refresh/expand ChatGPT's knowledge.
+The core idea of our method is: Correcting/Teaching the ChatGPT's knowledge equals to editing the related data in the whole train-dataset of ChatGPT's policy model.

 ### Introduction